Wologman/Python_Notes/Tricky Programming Structures.md

 # List Comprehensions

-# Good practice for relative/absolute paths to modules
+# Relative/absolute paths to modules

-# Pythonic ways to do set variables with conditional statements
+# Set variables with conditional statements
 Just a bit more compact than the obvious multi-line ways.

 #### One-line if-else